Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

     with a count of 74398 users

--   The majority of users in the data are single with a count of 324731, while the

--   remaining users are married.
+-   The majority of users in the data are single with a count of 324731, while the remaining users are married.

 -   The most commonly purchased product main categories are category 5 (150933), category 1 (140378), and category 8 (113925).

 -   For the first product subcategory, the most commonly purchased subcategory is 17 with a count of 74080.
-For the second product subcategory, the most commonly purchased subcategory is also 17, with a count of 172703.
+For the second product subcategory, the most frequently purchased subcategory is also 17, with a count of 172703.

--   The average purchase amount is 9264 dollars, while the minimum and maximum purchase amounts are 12 dollars and 23961 dollars , respectively.
-This indicates that the Purchase variable is right skewed and have outliers.
+-   The average purchase amount is 9264 dollars, while the minimum and maximum purchase amounts are 12 and 23961 dollars, respectively.
+This indicates that the Purchase variable is right-skewed and has outliers.

 # Data analysis